Thambotricha: Biology and life cycle

 Little is known of the biology of this species.
 T. vates are on the wing in March.
-This species appears not to attracted to light and has been caught by sweeping during daytime.
+This species appears not to be attracted to light and has been caught by sweeping during daytime.
 Males of the species have been however been collected at night with the use of a pressure lamp.

 Host species and habitat

 The host species of the larvae of this moth is unknown.
 This species prefers native forest habitat.

 Conservation status

 This species has been classified as having the "At Risk, Naturally Uncommon" conservation status under the New Zealand Threat Classification System.